12 Things You Need to Know About Your Nest Thermostat

 • Google offers a more in-depth setup tool, if you would like more assistance in connecting.

-The preset temperatures on your Nest can also be changed from the app.
-From the home screen, find your Thermostat before selecting Settings.
-Once there, select Temperature Preferences and then Temperature Presets.
-Current presets for Comfort, Eco and Sleep modes will be displayed.
+You also can change preset Nest temperatures on the app.
+From the home screen, select Thermostat before selecting Settings.
+At this screen, select Temperature Preferences and then Temperature Presets.
+The display will show your preferred Comfort, Eco and Sleep temperatures.
 Choose the appropriate setting to change the temperature for that preset.

 The two easiest ways to schedule your Nest are:

-• Quick Schedule: A Quick Schedule will be based on the national average schedule for energy efficiency.
-When you are setting up your Nest, the Google Home app enables you to set the temperature with a schedule.
-If you select this feature, it presents a preset schedule for you to customize as you wish.
-After you've made all your choices, that’s the schedule it uses.
+• Quick Schedule: A Quick Schedule will be based on the national average schedule for more energy-efficient use.
+When you are setting up your Nest, the Google Home app allows you to change the temperature with a schedule.
+If you select this feature, it will show a preset schedule and allows you to make changes.
+After you've made all your choices, that’s the schedule it will use.

 If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
-Choose the day of the week where you want to make changes.
-After the day is selected, tap Add and find the preset you want.
+You can then pick the day of the week that you want to add a temperature.
+Once you pick the day, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
 The changes won't save unless you select Done.

 10. How to Set a Temperature Range on a Nest Thermostat